 21 Beautiful Raphael Paintings To Know in 2024

 Raphael paintings are among some of the most famous paintings of all time, right up there with Leonardo da Vinci paintings, Caravaggio paintings and Vermeer paintings.
 Why did Raphael create art?
 Simple, he created art for cultural, religious and personal ideals.
-The 16th century was a period of cultural revival, an especially exciting century for a painter like Raphael whose work became a product of his environment and his own beliefs.
+The 16th century was a period of cultural revival, an especially exciting century for a painter like Raphael, one of the most famous painters, whose work became a product of his environment and his own beliefs.

 Jump to Section